siberianfox/g2wiki/Programming-v9-with-Studio6-and-the-SAM-ICE.md

 Next, make sure the SAM-ICE is connected to the virtual machine.
 In the Virtual Machine/USB & Bluetooth menu, select `Connect SEGGER J-Link`

-NOTE: If you get a dialog asking to upgrade the SAM-ICE firmware, do it.
+NOTE: If anywhere in these next steps you get a dialog asking to upgrade the SAM-ICE firmware, do it.

 Select `SAM-ICE` for the tool
 Select `ATSAM3X8C` for the device _(Note: Use ATSAM3X8E if you are programming the Due)_ Select `SWD` for the Interface

 Hit `Apply`.
-You should get a `Device Signature` coming back - about 8 hex digits.
+You may get a `Device Signature` coming back - about 8 hex digits.
 The `Target Voltage` should also say 3.3 volts, plus or minus.
+If not, hit `Read`

 Click the `Memories` line in the left nav.
 Leave all settings at their defaults (Erase Chip, boxes checked)